jp-signum/jp-signum/README.md

 ### Currently Reading:

-:computer: The Software Engineer's Path
+:computer: The Staff Engineer's Path

 :computer: An Elegant Puzzle: Systems of Engineering Management